lyfar/awa-docs/docs/features/light-ignition.md

 <FeatureSummary />

 ## Narrative
-Light Ignition turns each completed practice into a celebratory spectacle.
-The globe flashes, the Pulse climbs, and AWAunits cascade into the user’s wallet to make progress tangible.
-For registered members the moment also unlocks deeper rewards, while guests still feel the resonance of contributing to a living community.
+Light Ignition turns each completed practice into a calm celebration.
+The globe flashes, the Pulse lifts, and AWAunits reach the wallet so progress feels tangible.
+Registered members unlock deeper rewards while guests still feel their contribution.

-The experience balances awe with clarity: the animation communicates impact, while UI elements recap streaks, wallet additions, and favorites.
-Guardrails ensure we never overwhelm the user—effects are soothing, timing is deliberate, and accessibility cues keep the flow inclusive.
+We keep the moment clear by recapping streaks, rewards, and favorites without overwhelming the user.
+Effects stay soothing, timing is deliberate, and accessibility cues keep everyone included.

 ## Interaction Blueprint
 1. Detect completion of the guided 10-minute morning practice.